-Bruce T. Murray is an author, a veteran newspaper journalist and a law student.
+Bruce Thomas Murray is a lawyer, an author, and a veteran newspaper journalist.

-Murray is author of the University of Massachusetts Press book, Religious Liberty in America: The First Amendment in Historical and Contemporary Perspective.
+Prior to attending law school, Murray was an academic writer and a journalist.
+He is the author of the University of Massachusetts Press book, Religious Liberty in America: The First Amendment in Historical and Contemporary Perspective.
 In the book, Murray surveys religion and politics in America for the past 400 years – focusing especially on contemporary issues such as religious symbols in the public square, the Supreme Court and the “culture wars.”
 The Association of College and Research Libraries named Religious Liberty in America an “Outstanding Academic Book.”

-A veteran of the newspaper business, Murray worked for 11 years as a reporter and editor at daily newspapers throughout the United States, most recently the Orange County Register (Santa Ana, Calif.) and the Los Angeles Times.
-Murray began his newspaper career at the Santa Barbara Independent, and he subsequently worked at the Daily Times-Republic in Watseka, Ill., Rolla Daily News in Rolla, Mo., and the Daily Advertiser in Lafayette, La.
+A veteran of the newspaper business, Murray worked for 11 years as a reporter and editor at daily newspapers throughout the United States, including the Los Angeles Times, the Orange County Register (Santa Ana, Calif.), the Daily Advertiser in Lafayette, La. and the Rolla Daily News in Rolla, Mo.

 In 2001, Murray switched from print to online publishing.
 He developed and managed Web sites for several nonprofits and businesses, while at the same time developing his skills as an educational writer.
 Murray is a highly versatile writer, covering a broad category of subjects including economics, energy, the environment, climate change, risk analysis, alternative energy, and energy policy.
 Murray has also covered science, biotech, health, land use and homeland security.